TheScienceMuseum/heritage-connector/docs/record_linkage.rst

 The steps in the record linkage process, as in the diagram above, are:

 1. **Data loading**: retrieving data from the HC graph for entities with a specific :code:`skos:hasTopConcept` value.
-Entities with an existing :code:`owl:sameAs` link to a Wikidata record are considered *training* samples, and those without are *test* samples, for which we are aiming to predict Wikidata links.
+Entities with an existing :code:`owl:sameAs` link to a Wikidata record are considered *training* samples, and those without are *unlabelled* samples, for which we are aiming to predict Wikidata links.
 2. **Feature creation**: transforming the data from graph format into features which can be used to train a machine learning classifier.

    * An *X* matrix stores similarity scores between pairs of HC and Wikidata records (rows), for different properties (columns).
    * A *y* vector stores true labels - whether a pair of records has been labelled as linking (there is an existing :code:`owl:sameAs` connection between them in the graph)/
    * An *ids.txt* file stores pairs of records, which are the rows of X.
    * A *pids.txt* file stores the properties which have been compared for the data, which are the columns of X.

-3. **Classification**: training a classifier on *X* created in the last step, to predict *y* values (whether there is an :code:`owl:sameAs` link) for the record pairs in the test set.
-The in-built Disambiguator wraps a scikit-learn `DecisionTreeClassifier <https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html>`_, but other classifiers could also be used.
+3. **Classification**: training a classifier on *X* created in the last step, to predict *y* values (whether there is an :code:`owl:sameAs` link) for the record pairs in the unlabelled set.
+The in-built Disambiguator wraps a scikit-learn `DecisionTreeClassifier <https://scikit-learn.org/stable/modules/generated/sklearn.tree.DecisionTreeClassifier.html>`_, so any other scikit-learn classifier could also be used if preferred.
 4. **Postprocessing**: there are options to process the predicted new connections after the predictions have been made.
 For example, excluding predictions where there were many Wikidata connections predicted for one source record, or filtering predicted connections to only those where both records share the same type (:code:`rdf:type`/:code:`wdt:P31` value).

 Running the Record Linker